Bond ALEMAR – B2C expansion into European markets, coffee oil production with maturity 31. 12. 2027

 What is our market position?

-Pet Food is still by far the most important sector for us, and after the Covid pandemic, we found ourselves in a situation where we are registering inquiries from dozens of people interested in the production of Private Labels, which unfortunately we are currently unable to produce.
-At the same time, our company already produces private labels for the strongest dog and cat food brands not only in the Czech Republic, but also in other European countries.
-Germany is the strongest customer.
+Pet Food is still by far the most important sector for us, and after the Covid pandemic we found ourselves in a situation where we are registering requests from dozens of people interested in producing Private Labels that we are unfortunately unable to produce at the moment.
+However, our company already produces private labels for the strongest dog and cat food brands not only in the Czech Republic but also in other European countries.
+The strongest customer is Germany.

 It is in order to expand its production capacity – and to gain the possibility to implement projects that are already in demand, to strengthen its own brand LOUIE(www.louie.pet) and to synchronize, set up processes and operate the “enlarged” company, the company decided to issue a prospectus for the issue of bonds, which was approved by the Czech National Bank!